 SBI NEFT Limit

-An account holder can transfer funds in a specified range to other accounts.
-The amount is decided by the Reserve Bank of India.
-As per the present scenario, the SBI NEFT limit is mentioned below:
+The amount to transfer funds is decided by the Reserve Bank of India.
+As per the present scenario, the SBI NEFT Limit is mentioned below:

 |Transaction||Minimum Limit||Maximum Limit|